ai4os/ai4-docs/source/user/overview/user-roles.rst

   `Google Drive <https://www.google.com/drive/>`__, `Dropbox <https://www.dropbox.com/>`__,
   `Amazon S3 <https://aws.amazon.com/s3/>`__ and `many more <https://rclone.org/>`__
 * the ability to deploy the developed module on Cloud resources
-* the ability to share the module with other users in the open :ref:`catalogue <user/overview/architecture:The marketplace>`
+* the ability to share the module with other users in the :doc:`Dashboard <dashboard>`
 * the possibility to :ref:`integrate your module with the API <user/overview/api:Integrate your model with the API>` to enable easier user interaction